yuhuicaoo/PotatoDiseaseClassificaation/README.md

 # Potato Disease Classification using Deep Learning

-This project focuses on developing a deep-learning model to classify plant diseases using images.
-The model is built using TensorFlow and Keras, leveraging the PlantVillage dataset.
+This project focuses on developing a deep-learning model to classify potato diseases using images.
+The model is built using TensorFlow and Keras, leveraging the [plantVillage dataset](https://www.kaggle.com/datasets/arjuntejaswi/plant-village).

 ## Table of Contents
 - [Overview](#overview)